-The average Jalapeno Scoville is between 2,500 to 8,000 SHUs, but various types of Jalapenos can be milder or hotter than this range.
+The average Jalapeno Scoville is between 2,500 to 8,000 SHUs — various types of Jalapenos can be milder or hotter than this range.
 And if you’re a fan of Mexican peppers, chile Puya has a similar heat level to the Jalapeno.

 So, what’s the raw Jalapeno Scoville without seeds?
 There isn’t an exact SHU rating, but a fresh Jalapeño has less heat when the capsaicin glands (pith) is removed.